segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-pixel/index.md

 {% include components/actions-fields.html %}

-## Getting started with Pixel and obtaining Pixel code
+## Getting started with Pixel and obtaining the Pixel code

 Please refer to the [TikTok Help Center documentation](https://ads.tiktok.com/help/article/get-started-pixel?redirected=2){:target="_blank"} to learn more about how to get started with TikTok Pixel.
 Once the Pixel is created, please retrieve the Pixel Code from TikTok Events Manager (TTEM).